-(OS/2, Win16/32 only) This option causes the compiler to emit into the object file references to the run-time DLL startup code and, if required, special versions of the run-time libraries that support DLLs.
+(OS/2, Win16/32 only) This option causes the compiler to emit into the object file references to the run-time DLL startup code (reference to the \\DLLstart\ symbol) and, if required, special versions of the run-time libraries that support DLLs.
 The presence of main/wmain or WinMain/wWinMain in the source code does not influence the selection of startup code.
-Only LibMain and DLLMain are significant (see "bc").
+Only LibMain and DLLMain are significant (see "bc" on page 21).
+If you are building a DLL with statically linked C runtime (the default), it is recommended that you compile at least one of its object files with the "bd" switch to ensure that the DLL's C runtime is properly initialized.
 The macro \\SW\BD will be predefined if "bd" is selected.